antoinehonore/makegrid/README.md

 python main.py -i configs/example/8.json -v 0 -j 1
 python main.py -i configs/example/9.json -v 0 -j 1
 ```
+This lists all the commands that will be executed.

+By default, a Python interpreter and a `main.py` script taking at least arguments `-i` , `-v` and `-j` are expected.

+Note: The name of the script can be edited in the `Makefile` or passed as an argument: `script=main.py`.

-3. For a real run of the parameter grid defined in configs/example, using 2 parallel processes, and with 4 tasks per process.
+3. For a real run of all the configurations, using 2 parallel processes, and with 4 tasks per process:

 ```bash
 $ make indir=example n_jobs=4 -j 2